 Due to the demanding nature of this trip, participants should be in excellent physical condition.
 Also, while previous mountaineering experience is not necessary, you should be able to splitboard at an advanced level.

 Mount Shasta is an incredible peak.
-And on this 3 day splitboarding tour, you will get to enjoy it in many different ways.
+And on this 3 day splitboarding and backcountry skiing tour, you will get to enjoy it in many different ways.
 So send us a request, and enjoy ascending and descending this amazing peak!

 Are you looking for another Californian adventure?
 If so, join me on this 2 day guided climb of the East Ridge of Mt.
 Humphreys.